-On a regular basis, our Global Ethics & Compliance team together with each country's Legal teams follow up on a completion of all assigned employee e-trainings including training on the Code of Business Conduct.
-The overall completion rate of the Code of Business Conduct is currently in excess of 90% throughout our global operations.
+On a regular basis, our Global Ethics & Compliance

+team together with each country's Legal teams follow up on a completion of all assigned employee etrainings including training on the Code of Business Conduct.
+The overall completion rate of the Code of Business Conduct training is currently in excess of 85% throughout our global operations.

 When measuring the alignment of our values and ways of working with our supplier base, where necessary, throughout Molson Coors we use dedicated questionnaires and scorecards evaluating a number of qualitative criteria.
-Our questionnaires cover topics such as social responsibility, environmental and sustainability practices using SEDEX or based on SEDEX.
-We intend to further expand the qualitative measurement of our supplier base.
+We intend to further expand the qualitative measurement of our supplier base in due course.

-Furthermore, we initiated the introduction of a Right-to-Audit clauses to some of our supplier contracts.
+Furthermore in 2019 we initiated the introduction of a Right-to-Audit clauses to some of our supplier contracts.
 With a number of business activities carried out by third parties outside direct control of the company, the Right-to-Audit has increasing importance and represents a powerful tool for risk control and mitigation.